shawlab-moffitt/CSEminer-manuscript/README.md

   3.2.
 Estimating gene-level expression in bone marrow 3.3.
 Filtering and prioritizing candidates as Tier 1 and Tier 2

+# 1 Procedure for RNAseq mapping and exon quantification
+The procedure provides the process for performing the mapping and quantification of the exons.
+1) RNAseq mapping using STAR.
+2) Exon quantification with HTSEQ.
+3) Normalize exons to FPKM.

 # 1.1 RNAseq mapping

 The following command was used to perform RNAseq mapping.